 The Department is responsible for the Medicaid Long Term Care (LTC) program.
-The mission is to ensure that the LTC services are appropriate for and meet the needs of recipients, meet standards of quality, and are in compliance with federal and State regulations.
-This section gives basic information about the LTC program and provides a more detailed summary of nursing facilities (NF), which are overseen by both the Department and the Illinois Department of Public Health (IDPH).
+The mission is to ensure that the LTC services are appropriate for and meet the needs of recipients, meet standards of quality, and are in compliance with Federal and State regulations.
+This section gives basic information about the LTC program and provides a more detailed summary of nursing facilities, which are overseen by both the Department and the Illinois Department of Public Health (IDPH).

-There are four (4) basic types of institutional settings in the LTC program: NF, Specialized Mental Health Rehabilitation Facilities (SMHRFs), Intermediate Care Facilities for Individuals with Intellectual Disabilities (ICF/IIDs), and Skilled Care for Individuals with Intellectual Disabilities.
+There are four (4) basic types of institutional settings in the LTC program: Nursing Facilities (NF), Specialized Mental Health Rehabilitation Facilities (SMHRFs), Intermediate Care Facilities for Individuals with Intellectual Disabilities (ICF/IIDs), and Medically Complex for the Developmentally Disabled (MC/DD).